-- 1. The student attendance rate must be ninety percent or higher and master the academic benchmarks required for the subject to receive one academic credit for the class. - 2.
-The student will follow a self-paced curriculum individualized to his/her academic needs. - 3.
-The student, with the exception of graduating seniors, may earn a maximum of six credits per semester. - 4.
-The student will meet the state requirements for a high school diploma.
+- 1.-The student must be in attendance for a semester, and/or master ninety percent of the academic benchmarks per subject, to receive one academic credit per class. - 2.-The student will follow a self-paced curriculum individualized to his/her academic needs. - 3.-The student, with the exception of graduating seniors, may earn a maximum of six credits per semester. - 4:-The student will meet the state requirements for a high school diploma.